jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (i) a payment under an insurance contract, other than a payment for a loss of income:
   (j) compensation for a loss other than a loss of income:
   (k) lump sum compensation under the Accident Compensation Act 2001:
-  (kb) a payment of a foster care allowance under section 363 of the Children, Young Persons, and Their Families Act 1989:
+  (kb) a payment of a foster care allowance under section 363 of the Oranga Tamariki Act 1989:
   (l) a monetary benefit under the Social Security Act 1964 that is exempt income:
   (m) a pension or allowance under the Veterans' Support Act 2014 that is exempt income:
   (n) a payment that is exempt income under section CW 33(1)﻿(c), (e), or (f) (Allowances and benefits):